Ireland-Scotland 2013 - Edinburgh

 note - you can enlarge any part of a picture by left-clicking in and then out again.

-After more than an hour visiting Holyrood we walked a Royal Mile uphill to Edinburgh Castle and arrived just as it closed for the day.
+After an hour visiting Holyrood we walked a Royal Mile uphill to Edinburgh Castle and arrived just as it closed for the day.
 We dropped off the Mound and had an early dinner at an Italian Ristorante.

 at Edinburgh Castle |